 If you notice any of these indications, do not waste time, contact us and schedule a check-up.

 How is root canal treatment performed?

-For a root canal treatment, the price depends on which tooth is for endodontic therapy, i.e. how many root canals the tooth has.
+As for a root canal treatment, the price depends on which tooth is under the endodontic therapy, i.e. how many root canals the tooth has.
 After intervention an avital i.e. treated tooth should be further reinforced with dental composite (white fillings) and glass fibres, or metal overlays and crowns unless there is enough remaining tooth.

 If a root canal treatment is not done in time, it is certain that you will lose the tooth.
 Tooth decay due to infection is very fast, therefore, as soon as you notice the slightest change in a tooth or surrounding gums, and especially if you there is swelling and unbearable pain, immediately contact a dentist to perform a root canal treatment.
 Our expert team is at your disposal, so please feel free to contact us.